Noise dissipation mechanisms of an acoustic liner under grazing flow: Numerical setup and database description

-Periodic boundary conditions are applied on the side walls, no-slip boundary condition on the top wall and slip boundary condition on the bottom wall.
+Periodic boundary conditions are applied on the side walls, no-slip boundary condition on the top wall and slip boundary condition on the bottom wall, to reduce the computational costs while replicating the impinging flow conditions of the GFIT at NASA Langley.
 At the inlet, free stream velocity corresponding to the free-stream Mach number is assigned while pressure boundary condition is set at the outlet.
 Additional acoustic sponge regions, where viscosity is increased, are placed ad the inlet and outlet of the computational domain to dampen the reflection of acoustic waves.

-Computations are carried out with a two-step approach: first the turbulent boundary layer convecting in the duct is computed and temporal convergence is verified; an instantaneous flow field is saved and is modified by superimposing a plane acoustic wave, with given frequency and amplitude, using the \optydb toolkit.
-The modified flow field is used to seed the high-fidelity numerical simulations with acoustic waves.
-This approach has the advantage to reduce the computational cost when there is the need of studying many different configurations as in the present case.